3DMIN/3DMIN.github.io/_build/bellow.md

 ## Coating

-<span class="note">put on vynil gloves, and repeat coating three times. thin layers of latex are better, wait for one layer to fully dry until you apply the next layer. this takes more or less 2 hours.</span>
+<div class="note">Put on vinyl gloves, and repeat coating three times.
+Thin layers of latex are better, wait for one layer to fully dry until you apply the next layer.
+This takes more or less 2 hours.</div>

 ![tape material to working surface, it should be strapped under tension](/images/bellow/IMG_2619.jpg)*tape material to working surface, it should be strapped with a proper amount of tension*